Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 Corresponding figures for instances k6n and 3x3b appear in Appendix~\ref{app:exp_compl}.
 The two key observations are the same as in Fig.~\ref{fig:shrink_size}: First, the cycle relaxation yields optimal correlations.
 Second, maxima in the approximation ratio for QAOA on real hardware are present when shrinking randomly.
 We do not provide figures for the remaining instances from Table~\ref{tab:shrink} because conclusions are similar to the previously discussed instances.

 Summarizing, the results indicate that the proposed shrinking method can indeed reduce problem size significantly without degrading solution quality: In our experiments, shrinking with the cycle relaxation always preserved optimality, \ie inferred correlations are optimal.
 This is beneficial for quantum computation on noisy hardware of limited size.
-When shrinking optimally, the performance of QAOA always increased with the number of deleted vertices.
-Interestingly, when shrinking sub-optimally, we observed an optimal trade-off between potential-loss and increased approximability of the reduced problem.
+When shrinking optimally, the performance of QAOA always increased with the number of deleted vertices. \tb{From this, we conclude that QAOA at depth $p=1$ is strongly limited in finding high-quality solutions, even for small instances.} Interestingly, when shrinking sub-optimally, we observed an optimal trade-off between potential-loss and increased approximability of the reduced problem.
 By combining linear programming with QAOA, we were able to solve MaxCut instances from literature an order of magnitude larger than the capabilities of current digital quantum hardware.
 Although our experiments yield only a proof-of-principle, they encourage the combination of quantum algorithms with classical branch-and-cut, when QC approaches regimes where it outperforms classical heuristics.